Understanding Squatters Rights In Connecticut: A Comprehensive Guide

 If a property owner abandons their property and a squatter occupies it, adverse possession laws may allow them to claim possession.
 This means the squatter has used the property openly and continuously for 15 years in Connecticut without owner challenges.

-Property owners may not realize their property has been abandoned until it’s too late.
+Property owners may not realize their property has been abandoned until too late.
 Thus, property owners must monitor their properties and take action to prevent abandonment.

 Proving Continuous And Exclusive Possession: Essential Elements For A Successful Claim